Proving Fault in Personal Injury Accidents: General Rules

 How Your Own Carelessness Affects Your Claim

 In a case where you are deemed one of many careless parties in an accident, in most states, you can still get at least partial compensation from other parties who were also at fault.
 The amount is determined by comparing both sides carelessness and figuring out a percentage of liability.
 This percentage of liability results in the percent of damages to be paid.
-This rule is referred to as comparative negligence.
+This rule is referred to as comparative negligence and can limit your potential compensation.
+Rather than admit fault, however, we encourage you to speak with our Phoenix accident attorneys in order to protect your best legal claim.